Teknologforeningen/tf-info/README.md

 ## Environmental variables

-Required environmental variables can be found in `main.ts`.
+See `.env.example`

 # Running

+## Development

-The server can be ran with the following command:
+The development server can be run with the following command:

-`deno run --allow-env --allow-read --allow-net main.ts`
+`deno task dev`